Overview

 - DELETE_BACKFILL_JOB - Removing backfill jobs

-- UPDATE_BACKFILL_JOB - Modifying backfill job settings
+- UPDATE_BACKFILL_JOB - Modifying backfill job settings (user-initiated only)

-- REINDEX_BACKFILL_JOB - Triggering backfill job reindexing
+- REINDEX_BACKFILL_JOB - Triggering backfill job reindexing (user-initiated only)

 Widget Management